BasWilson/go-htmx-tailwind-typescript/README.md

 - [ ] Improve hot reloading
 - [ ] Write documentation how to use static wrapping
 - [ ] Write documentation how to deploy to edge workers
+- [ ] Codegen for stuff like routes